 You will need the following to participate in this online course:

 • Headphones or speakers

-Related courses: Biomedical Engineering: Design of Tissue-Engineered Materials; Materials Engineering: Using Nanotechnology to Design a Space Elevator.
+Looking for other online Engineering courses?
+Check out: Biomedical Engineering: Design of Tissue-Engineered Materials; Materials Engineering: Using Nanotechnology to Design a Space Elevator.

 You might also be interested in: Nanomaterials for Energy Storage and Conversion (on campus course)